armada-alliance/armada-alliance/services/website/content/en/terms/minting-transaction.md

 keywords: minting, transaction, nft, forging, making, producing, tx, cnft, cardano, native, asset
 ---

-Transactions with a field specifying token minting details.
 These transactions also carry the minting policies to be checked during validation.